two-torial/two-torial/docs/games/iidx13/setup.md

 !!! danger "Warning:"
 	Please make sure your data is from an appropriate source and unmodified before proceeding, this guide is unable to troubleshoot any problems related to bad or poorly managed data.

-	If you obtained data from a torrent file, make sure you're not seeding the data before proceeding as well.

 	If you encounter any issues or errors regarding this guide or come across issues that aren't listed, feel free to open up a [GitHub Issue!](https://github.com/yxrei/bemani-guide/issues)